Haemophilus Influenzae b

 What is Hib (Haemophilus influenzae B) ?

-Haemophilus influenzae b (Hib) is a bacteria that can cause serious infection in humans particularly in children, but also in individuals with weakened immune system or those who have no spleen or where the spleen is damaged by disease.
+Haemophilus influenzae b (Hib) is a bacterium that can cause serious infection in humans especially in children, It can also cause serious infection in people with a weakened immune system or those who have no spleen or where the spleen is damaged by disease.

 How do people get Hib infection?